 Our shelters offer accommodation and care for abandoned, neglected, sick and surrendered animals.
-Home Who we are Locations Shelters Orange Shelter Who we are About RSPCA NSW Locations Shelters Blue Mountains Shelter (Katoomba) Broken Hill Shelter Central Coast Shelter (Somersby) Coffs Harbour Shelter Hunter Shelter Sydney Shelter (Yagoona) Illawarra Shelter Orange Shelter Port Macquarie Shelter Veterinary Hospitals Sydney Veterinary Hospital (Yagoona) Hunter Veterinary Hospital (Rutherford) Tighes Hill Veterinary Hospital Broken Hill Veterinary Hospital Care Centres Care Centre Tuggerah Petbarn Alexandria Bathurst Belrose Brookvale Campbelltown Caringbah Castle Hill Casula Chatswood Coffs Harbour Double Bay Dubbo Gladesville Hoxton Park Katoomba Mittagong Neutral Bay Newcastle West Nowra North Parramatta Orange Penrith Homemaker Centre Port Macquarie Punchbowl Rozelle Rutherford Shellharbour Strathfield Tamworth West Gosford West Ryde Wetherill Park Menai Narrabeen Blacktown Marsden Park Branches and Support Teams Albury Volunteer Branch Armidale Volunteer Branch Bathurst Volunteer Branch Blue Mountains Volunteer Branch Broken Hill Volunteer Branch Cooma Volunteer Branch Central West Support Group Eurobodalla Volunteer Branch Glen Innes Volunteer Branch Goulburn Volunteer Branch Gunnedah Volunteer Branch Hunter Supporter Group Illawarra Volunteer Branch Inverell Volunteer Branch Mudgee Volunteer Branch Nowra Volunteer Branch Orange Volunteer Branch Port Macquarie Volunteer Branch Sydney Auxiliary Volunteer Branch Tamworth Volunteer Branch Taree Volunteer Branch Tenterfield Volunteer Branch Ulladulla Volunteer Branch The Board Strategic Plan Careers at RSPCA NSW Community Animal Operations Support Services Fundraising RSPCA Policies Legislation SheltersBlue Mountains Shelter (Katoomba) Broken Hill Shelter Central Coast Shelter (Somersby) Coffs Harbour Shelter Hunter Shelter Sydney Shelter (Yagoona) Illawarra Shelter Orange Shelter Port Macquarie Shelter Orange Shelter Our Orange Shelter provides shelter and care to animals that can no longer be taken care of by their owners.
+Home Who we are Locations Shelters Orange Shelter Who we are About RSPCA NSW Locations Shelters Blue Mountains Shelter (Katoomba) Broken Hill Shelter Central Coast Shelter (Somersby) Coffs Harbour Shelter Hunter Shelter Sydney Shelter (Yagoona) Illawarra Shelter Orange Shelter Port Macquarie Shelter Veterinary Hospitals Sydney Veterinary Hospital (Yagoona) Hunter Veterinary Hospital (Rutherford) Tighes Hill Veterinary Hospital Broken Hill Veterinary Hospital Care Centres Care Centre Tuggerah Petbarn Alexandria Bathurst Belrose Brookvale Campbelltown Caringbah Castle Hill Casula Chatswood Coffs Harbour Double Bay Dubbo Gladesville Hoxton Park Katoomba Mittagong Neutral Bay Newcastle West Nowra North Parramatta Orange Penrith Homemaker Centre Port Macquarie Punchbowl Rozelle Rutherford Shellharbour Strathfield Tamworth West Gosford West Ryde Wetherill Park Menai Narrabeen Blacktown Marsden Park Branches and Support Teams Albury Volunteer Branch Armidale Volunteer Branch Bathurst Volunteer Branch Blue Mountains Volunteer Branch Broken Hill Volunteer Branch Cooma Volunteer Branch Central West Support Group Eurobodalla Volunteer Branch Glen Innes Volunteer Branch Goulburn Volunteer Branch Gunnedah Volunteer Branch Hunter Supporter Group Illawarra Volunteer Branch Inverell Volunteer Branch Mudgee Volunteer Branch Shoalhaven Volunteer Branch Orange Volunteer Branch Port Macquarie Volunteer Branch Sydney Auxiliary Volunteer Branch Tamworth Volunteer Branch Taree Volunteer Branch Tenterfield Volunteer Branch Ulladulla Volunteer Branch The Board Strategic Plan Careers at RSPCA NSW Community Animal Operations Support Services Fundraising RSPCA Policies Legislation SheltersBlue Mountains Shelter (Katoomba) Broken Hill Shelter Central Coast Shelter (Somersby) Coffs Harbour Shelter Hunter Shelter Sydney Shelter (Yagoona) Illawarra Shelter Orange Shelter Port Macquarie Shelter Orange Shelter Our Orange Shelter provides shelter and care to animals that can no longer be taken care of by their owners.
 Animals arriving at shelters come from a variety of sources, including those: seized by an inspector under the Prevention of Cruelty to Animals Act 1979 surrendered by an owner The shelter offers volunteering opportunities, microchipping services, as well as advice and support for pet owners in the community.
 There is also an extensive Foster Care program and a small pet retail shop.
 All animals suitable for adoption can be found here.
-Please note, in light of COVID-19, this shelter will be closed to the public on Tuesdays and Thursdays until further notice.
-Where we are Contact Details 71 William Street Orange, NSW, 2800 Phone: (02) 6362 6171 Fax: (02) 6361 4775 Opening Hours Monday, Wednesday to Sunday 10 a.m. – 3:30 p.m.
-Closed Tuesdays and public holidays (except for emergencies) Shelter FAQsDo you accept stray animals?
+Where we are Contact Details 71 William Street Orange, NSW, 2800 Phone: (02) 6362 6171 Fax: (02) 6361 4775 Opening Hours Monday, Wednesday and Friday to Sunday 10 a.m. – 3:30 p.m.
+Closed Tuesdays, Thursdays and public holidays (except for emergencies) Shelter FAQsDo you accept stray animals?
 Our shelters do not have the means to accept uninjured stray animals.
 If you find an uninjured stray animal, you will be referred to your local council pound.
 Where can I see all animals available for adoption?
 You can see all animals available for adoption here.
 Why do you charge adoption fees?
 Animals available for adoption have undergone a comprehensive veterinary check, and have undergone any other veterinary treatment and rehabilitation necessary.
 The adoption fee helps cover part of these costs and allows RSPCA NSW to continue caring for animals in need.